 Chief complaints

-A 79-year old male patient presented with a partly failing maxillary dentition to the clinic of the principal investigator (PI), specialized on periodontology and implant dentistry.
-The patient reported that his major concern is a functional occlusion, resulting in restoration of an esthetic smile.
+A 79-year-old male patient presented with a partly failing maxillary dentition to the clinic of the principal investigator who specialized in periodontology and implant dentistry.
+The patient reported that his major concern was a functional occlusion resulting in restoration of an aesthetic smile.

 History of present illness